-The Ministry of Information and Communications (MIC) published a press release that highlighted IT-related growth in Vietnam last year.
+The Ministry of Information and Communications (MIC) published a press release that highlighted IT-related telecom industry growth in Vietnam in 2019.
 The preparation for 5G infrastructure, the mobile number portability policy, and the removal of ‘trash’ sim-cards were the most noteworthy events.

 The telecom industry witnessed strong growth, although traditional services became saturated.
 According to MIC, the revenue of the telecom sector in 2019 was VN 470 trillion (about US $20.2 billion), an increase of 19% compared with 2018.

 The expansion of the telecom and information technology sectors helped upgrade Vietnam’s positions in international rankings (it had a 10-grade promotion in the global competitiveness index – GCI).

 However, there are still a few challenges: the legal framework has not been completed, and some regulations are out-of-date and cannot keep up with the development of the sector.

 The revenue of mobile services still relies on traditional services, especially calls and SMS messages (76.6% of revenue).
 Besides, the competition in the market has led to ‘trash’ sim-cards, spam messages and calls, and cheating.

 MNP, which was launched in 2018, allows mobile phone subscribers to retain their phone numbers when shifting to services of other mobile network carriers.

 MNP has been applied to all subscribers, both pre-paid and post-paid, of Viettel, VinaPhone, MobiFone, and Vietnam Mobile.

 After one year of deployment, about one million subscribers have changed mobile network carriers successfully, or 82% of subscribers registering the shift.